On the Turning Away: Release

 Cash Box, referring to Waters' departure and Gilmour taking over the songwriting duties, said that "Atlas shrugged, and the results are stunning" and that the song "is filled with apocalyptic imagery and roughhewn rock foundations that Floyd fans crave."

 Video

-The music video for the track featured a live recording and concert footage filmed during the band's three night run at The Omni in Atlanta, Georgia from 3 to 5 November 1987 directed by Lawrence Jordan (who has directed concert films for Rush, Mariah Carey, and Billy Joel).
+The music video for the track featured a live recording and concert footage filmed during the band's three night run at The Omni in Atlanta, Georgia from 3 to 5 November 1987 directed by Larry Jordan (who has directed concert films for Rush, Mariah Carey, and Billy Joel).
 Promotional videos for "The Dogs of War" and "One Slip" also used footage of this concert.
 The video made it to number nine on MTV's Video Countdown in January 1988.